mkutz/screenplay-workshop-parabank/README.md

 // Create `OpenNewAccountScreenplay` and implement `OpenNewAccount` `Task`

 Most of the code can be copied from [OpenNewAccountPage] and [AccountOpenedPage].
-Note that this includes the waiting code from the constructors, which is needed since the pages are not intractable immediately.
+Note that this includes waiting code, which is needed since the pages are not intractable immediately.

 // Implement `performAs` with code from `OpenNewAccountPage` and `AccountOpenedPage`